Deltona–Daytona Beach–Ormond Beach metropolitan area: Principal cities and towns

+Daytona Beach, Deltona, Ormond Beach, and DeLand, all located in Volusia County, are designated as principal cities in the MSA.

 The city of Palm Coast in Flagler County is the second-largest municipality in the MSA, and the City of Port Orange is larger than Ormond Beach, but neither city qualifies as a principal city.

 Commerce

 The Volusia/Flagler area is best known for its tourism industry, which attracts millions of visitors each year.
 Motorsports dominate the area, with several race-track venues as magnets.
 The best known is Daytona International Speedway, where the headquarters of NASCAR are located.
 Other racing venues include New Smyrna Speedway and Volusia Speedway Park.
 Other motorsport events include Daytona Beach Bike Week, a massive biker rally that occurs in March, and several classic-car shows.

 The main natural attractions for tourists are the beaches of Volusia and Flagler Counties, with Daytona Beach, Flagler Beach, New Smyrna Beach, and Ormond Beach being the largest draws.
 Summer is usually the high season for beach tourism in this area.